Brass Vs. Bronze Ball Valves

 There is a visible color difference between brass and bronze

-Brass is yellow-gold and can make plumbing fixtures and valves look nice.
+Brass is a yellow-gold color and can make plumbing fixtures and valves look attractive.
 Bronze, however, has a reddish-brown hue.

 A brass heat color chart shows how brass changes color when heated to different temperatures.
-It starts as light yellow and becomes a darker gold as it gets hotter.
+It starts as a light yellow and becomes a darker gold as it heats up.
 Brass can change color with temperature, so it has many uses in metallurgy.

 Brass is a combination of copper and zinc.
 Bronze is a mixture of tin, aluminum, beryllium, manganese, silicon, lead, and other elements.
 Each alloy type has its unique properties, so choose wisely.